 Antibiotics given during the acute illness may eradicate pathogen foci and prevent recurrences.
 Passive immunization to TSS toxins with IV immune globulin (2 g/kg, followed by 0.4 g/kg daily for up to 5 days) has been helpful in severe cases of both types of TSS and lasts for weeks, but the disease may not induce active immunity, so recurrences are possible.

-If a test for seroconversion of the serum antibody responses to TSST-1 in acute- and convalescent-phase paired sera is negative, women who have had staphylococcal TSS should probably refrain from using tampons and cervical caps, plugs, and diaphragms.
+If a test for seroconversion of the serum antibody responses to TSST-1 in acute- and convalescent-phase paired sera is negative, women who have had staphylococcal TSS should probably refrain from using tampons and menstrual cups, cervical caps, contraceptive sponges, intrauterine devices, diaphragms, and pessaries.
 Advising all women, regardless of TSST-1 antibody status, to change tampons frequently or use napkins instead and to avoid hyperabsorbent tampons seems prudent.

 Toxic shock syndrome (TSS) is caused by exotoxin-producing strains of Staphylococcus aureus and Streptococcus pyogenes.

 Although classically described as occurring with tampon use, TSS may occur after many staphylococcal or streptococcal soft-tissue infections.

 Onset of symptoms is sudden; symptoms include high fever, hypotension (which can be refractory), diffuse erythematous rash, and multiple organ dysfunction.

 Provide aggressive supportive care, and decontaminate and/or debride the source site.

-Give antibiotics (eg, clindamycin plus vancomycin or daptomycin) pending culture and susceptibility testing.
+Give antibiotics (eg, clindamycin or linezolid plus vancomycin, daptomycin, linezolid, or ceftaroline) pending culture and susceptibility testing.

 Give IV immune globulin if TSS is severe.